-I grew up loving super heroes.
+I grew up loving superheroes.
 I think most boys from my generation did.

 When I was very young I was convinced that a friend and I were actually aliens.
-The fact that we both had dark hair but were tow-head blondes as toddlers was all the proof I needed.
+The fact that we both had dark hair but were tow-head blondes as toddlers were all the proof I needed.
 I thought I had powers, amazing powers, powers akin to what the superheroes in the comics had.
 Eventually, I outgrew this.

 Some of my most vivid memories of dreams as a child were about flying.
 It always struck me that it was not easy to fly in my dreams.
 It was a feat of will and concentration.
 That somehow made it feel more real.
 Things in life are a struggle.
 As a child, I somehow knew that.
 There was a part of me that felt that with the proper will and concentration I would be able to fly in real life and not just in my dreams.
 I outgrew this as well.